Table of Contents

 First use can be under any circumstance, like a teenager drinking or smoking pot at a party, or a person who became injured at work that takes a prescription opioid painkiller while recovering from their injury.

-Quite a few of these people experience their first encounter with addictive drugs as a medically necessary prescription medication from their own doctor.
-They have no idea that they may one day become dependent or addicted to the drug.
+Other people experience their first encounter with addictive drugs as a medically necessary prescription medication from their own doctor.

 2. The Second Stage of Addiction – Regular or Continued Use